Muslim Gross Enrolment Ratio at Secondary & Hr. Secondary Level: 2021-22

 Meaning of Universalisation

 From the above discussion, it is clear that to move towards universal enrolment, enrolling all children is a necessary condition without which one can not move towards universalization.
 The sufficient requirement, however, would be to ensure that all those who enter the education system must move from one grade to another, transit from one level to another, and then complete an education level/cycle.
 The enrolment ratio discussed in this note indicates that the retaining capacity of the system is questioned.
-As we move from one level of education to another, there is a significant decline in the enrolment ratio, which is valid for all enrollment ratios that have been discussed.
+As we move from one level of education to another, there is a significant decline in the enrolment ratio, which is valid for all enrolment ratios that have been discussed.

 Another vital point that must is cautioned when discussing the enrolment ratio is that it must thoroughly examine trends in enrolment as well as clientele population.
 The overall objective of discussing the enrolment ratio is to improve the situation, which without undertaking disaggregating analysis, is not possible.
 Therefore, not only the all-India level but enrolment statistics must be analysed at the state and district levels and, if possible, at the block level and within that separately for boys and girls.
 Further, the analysis undertaken must not confine only to one level of education, but all the levels of education must be examined.
 Additionally, analysis of flow rates, including dropout, retention, and transition rates, is non-negotiable.